Panic Disorder and Addiction Treatment

 By exploring both your Panic Disorder and drug addiction at the same time, you are able to more fully understand the impact each has had on your life and the ways in which the two overlap and augment each other.
 In doing so, you are not only able to reach deeper levels of self-awareness, but can also begin to develop real strategies for coping with triggers, stress, and overwhelming emotions in healthy, productive ways that restore your sense of agency and reduce fear.
 Because both Panic Disorder and drug addiction can distort your relationship with your physical self, dual diagnosis treatment often includes body-focused therapies that help you repair that relationship and become more comfortable in your own skin.

 To preserve the gains made in treatment and set the stage for ongoing recovery, it is vital that you leave treatment with a well-developed continuing care plan that includes the resources you need to prevent relapse of both your Panic Disorder and your drug addiction.
 This plan may include outpatient therapy, 12-step support groups, or sober living environments as well as detailed plans for how to deal with the stresses of everyday life without resorting to self-destructive behaviors.
 With proper care and ongoing support, you can achieve true transformation and create a richer, more fulfilling life.

-If you have questions about addiction and Panic Disorder or dual diagnosis treatment, we encourage you to contact us at any time.
+If you have questions about our panic disorder and addiction treatment program, we encourage you to contact us at any time.
 We are always available to offer guidance as you start your recovery journey.